kognifai/Galore/SDK-documentation/Pipeline Operations.md

 tosampleset
 -------------

 converts a list of doublesevents to a sample set.
-The offset of the sample set can always be the unix time of the first event in the list.
+The offset of the sample set can always be the UNIX time of the first event in the list.
 The samplerate must be the inverse of the total hours in the output interval (of the input).
 For example day data, the samplerate will be 1.0/24.

 Parameters

--   uselasttime, if set this flag must use the last event time to set the time of the output sampleset, otherwise use the first one.
+-   uselasttime, if set this flag must use the last event time to set the time of the output sample set, otherwise use the first one.

 Example: